2020 National Conference on Higher Education in Prison

 Where can I find the artwork from ISC 2025?

-In order to share the creative work of incarcerated and formerly incarcerated artists in the Expressive Arts Plenary and the Virtual Art Exposition during the Incarcerated Scholars Conference (ISC), the Alliance for Higher Education in Prison secured media releases from all featured artists.
+In order to share the creative work of incarcerated and formerly incarcerated artists in the Expressive Arts Plenary and the Virtual Exhibition during the Incarcerated Scholars Conference (ISC), the Alliance for Higher Education in Prison secured media releases from all featured artists.
 We take the trust that artists place in us very seriously, and our ethical commitment limits the use of this artwork to ISC and to the forthcoming ISC Art Gallery, which will again make an appearance at NCHEP in April 2026.

 We consider the ISC Art Gallery to be a bridge between ISC and NCHEP, and several selected creative works from both ISC conference years will be included in the ISC Art Gallery at NCHEP 15.
 Artists whose work is selected for the art gallery will be compensated for their contributions.